meteoblue app successfully tested by external media

 The meteoblue climate diagrams are based on 30 years of hourly weather model simulations and available for every place on Earth.
 They give good indications of typical climate patterns and expected conditions (temperature, precipitation, sunshine and wind).
 The simulated weather data have a spatial resolution of approximately 30 km and may not reproduce all local weather effects, such as thunderstorms, local winds, or tornadoes, and local differences as they occur in urban, mountainous, or coastal areas.

-30 years of hourly historical weather data for Denver can be purchased with history+.
-Download variables like temperature, wind, clouds and precipitation as CSV for any place on Earth.
-The last 2 weeks of past weather data for Denver are available for free evaluation here.
+Hourly historical weather data since 1940 for Denver can be purchased with history+.
+Download variables such as temperature, wind, clouds and precipitation as CSV for any place on Earth.

 The "mean daily maximum" (solid red line) shows the maximum temperature of an average day for every month for Denver.
 Likewise, "mean daily minimum" (solid blue line) shows the average minimum temperature.
 Hot days and cold nights (dashed red and blue lines) show the average of the hottest day and coldest night of each month of the last 30 years.
 For vacation planning, you can expect the mean temperatures, and be prepared for hotter and colder days.
 Wind speeds are not displayed per default, but can be enabled at the bottom of the graph.